violinio/violin-pricer/README.md

 | Polygon |  |

 ## Documentation
-The pricer consists of a simple interface contract `Pricer` that calls it's `implementation` using a normal call.
+The pricer consists of a simple interface contract `Pricer` that calls its `implementation` using a normal call.
 The `implementation` is an upgradable proxy with the actual pricing logic.
 This setup allows us to delete the state by setting the `Pricer` implementation to a new contract and maintain the state by upgrading the `implementation` proxy.

 ### Pricer
 The pricer contract is the interface contract that is never expected to change.
 It forwards all calls to its `implementation` which is initially the PricerHandler.